inakiabt/walkie-talkie/README.md

         console.log(code, body.toString());
     });

-See tests/index.js for more examples.
+See the tests folder for more examples.

-## Testing
+## Contributing and Testing

+Contributing bug fixes and features is very welcome!
+If you want to contribute to the project, you'll need to run create and run tests for anything that needs it. and Mocha is used for testing so add your tests to the `tests` folder, but first you'll need to create a `config.json` file in the root of the tests folder and fill it with your credentials.

+    {
+      "settings": {
+        "app_id": "APP_ID_HERE",
+        "api_key": "API_KEY_HERE"
+      }
+    }

-Mocha and chai are used for testing, so add them to the `tests` folder.
-To run your tests, use
+Gulp is used for running tasks.
+To run the tests, run

-    npm test
+    gulp test

 ## Missing or TODO

   - Impressions API
-  - Message Threads API
+  - Events API

 ## License